I am confident of this very thing, that He who began a good work in you will perfect it until the day of Jesus Christ. — Philippians 1:6, MEV

 We are not to make our feelings a test by which to discern whether we are in or out of favor with God, whether they be what we consider encouraging or not.
 As soon as one begins to contemplate his feelings, he is on dangerous ground.
 If he feels joyous, he is confident that he is in a favorable condition; but when a change comes, as it will, for circumstances will be so arranged that feelings of depression will make the heart sad, then he will naturally be led to doubt that God has accepted him.
 It is not wisdom to look at the emotions, and try to test your spirituality by your feelings.
 Do not study yourself; look away from self to Jesus.
 While you acknowledge yourself as a sinner, yet you may appropriate Christ as your sin-pardoning Redeemer.
 Jesus came not to call the righteous, but sinners to repentance.
 Satan will not be slow in presenting to the repentant soul suggestions and difficulties to weaken faith and destroy courage.
 He has manifold temptations that he can send trooping into the mind, one after another; but the Christian must not study his emotions, and give way to his feelings, or he will soon entertain the evil guest,—doubt,—and become entangled in the perplexities of despair.
 Expel the suggestions of the enemy by contemplating the matchless depth of your Saviour’s love.

-My Father in heaven, even though I do not feel Your peace today, I choose to base my faith on Your word and not on how I feel.
-I am confident of this very thing, that Jesus Christ began a good work in me and only Christ can finish that work.
-I look away from my sinful self to Jesus, He said He did not come to call the righteous but sinners to repentance.
-Thank You for His strength that fills my heart as I contemplate how deep is the love of my precious Savior!
+My Father in heaven, even though I do not feel Your peace today, I choose to base my faith on Your word and not on feelings.
+I praise You that Jesus Christ began a good work in me, and I put my trust in His promise to finish the work, because I cannot.
+I look to You, and not to my sinful self.
+Jesus called sinners to repentance.
+Thank You for Your strength.
+My heart is filled with confidence in You as I contemplate how deep is the love of my precious Savior!